wp-plugins/antispam-for-all-fields/readme.txt

 = 0.6.9 =
 Changed: Do not sent an email if IP is blacklisted<br>
-Changed: DO IP blacklist check first<br>
+Changed: Do IP blacklist check first<br>
 Changed: IP blacklist now also checks for trackbacks and trackbacks<br>
 Added: Remove all records with same mail address OR same URL for this IP